y2737924daohegua/corber/index.md

 title: "corber"
 ---

-corber CLI improves the hybrid app build experience with JS Frameworks - currently for Ember, Vue, React & Glimmer apps using Cordova.
-It can be used with existing or new JS applications.
+corber CLI improves the hybrid app build experience with JavaScript Frameworks - currently for Ember, Vue, React & Glimmer apps using Cordova.
+It can be used with existing or new JavaScript applications.

 corber handles items such as framework + app build & validations with a single command: corber build - without affecting existing web flows.
 The CLI also includes on-device livereload for development and utility functions for icons, plugins, etc. Where needed it can [proxy](/pages/cli#proxy) to the Cordova CLI.